AdobeDocs/commerce-admin.en/help/merchandising-promotions/events-private-sales.md

 ![Example storefront - event carousel](./assets/storefront-event-ticker-carousel.png)<!-- zoom -->

-If the Category Page ticker is enabled for an event, the ticker block appears at the top of the category listing.
-If the Product Page ticker is enabled, the ticker block also appears at the top of the product page of any product that is associated with the category.
+If the category page ticker is enabled for an event, the ticker block appears at the top of the category listing.
+If the product page ticker is enabled, the ticker block also appears at the top of the product page of any product that is associated with the category.

-The Event Ticker can be enabled when you are [Creating Events](event-create.md).
+The event ticker can be enabled when you [creating events](event-create.md).

 ![Example storefront - event sidebar](./assets/storefront-event-sidebar.png)<!-- zoom -->